KateMcGuane/static-website/README.md

 Hobby is a fictional recreational directory.
 It is a comprehensive website dedicated to an array of hobbies.
 It is open to complete beginners, seasoned enthusiasts and associated hobby organisations.
 This directory is a gateway to discovering old and new hobbies alike, specific to your locality & community.

 The main purpose of this website is to easily connect hobbyists with other like-minded individuals and facilitators.
-It allows users to gain quick access to past times of interest, and even promotes more nuanced hobbies.
+It allows users to gain quick access to pastimes of interest, and promotes more nuanced hobbies.
 It also highlights business owners, facilitators and clubs/organisations with a new, collective online presence.

 [View Hobby here](https://katemcguane.github.io/hobby/index.html)